Oyster Bay History Walk: 26. Oyster Bay High School

-Several school buildings preceded this one.
-This Art Deco building replaced the first high school building completed in 1901 on Anstice Street.
-The new school had modern features, including classroom loudspeakers, an auditorium with balcony and projection booth, a central vacuuming system, and one of the most modern gymnasiums in Nassau County.
-After 70 years the gym had become outdated.
-It was replaced in 2000 with a new state-of-the-art gymnasium, dedicated to Dr. Howard Imhof.
-The 2000 additions also included a new library-media center.

 27. Typhoid Mary in Oyster Bay

 Mary Mallon worked as a cook in various part of the New York area between 1900 and 1907.
 One of her positions was with a wealthy New York banker, Charles Henry Warren and his family.
 When the Warrens rented the home of Mr. and Mrs. George Townsend in Oyster Bay for the summer of 1906, Mallon came along.
 From August 27 to September 3, six of the eleven people in the house came down with typhoid fever.
 Typhoid fever in Oyster Bay at that time was "unusual," according to three doctors who practiced medicine there.

 The Townsends were worried they would be unable to rent their house and they hired George Soper in the winter of 1906 to investigate.
 Soper in his investigation published June 15, 1907, in the Journal of the American Medical Association, said he believed soft clams might be the source of the outbreak.
 He then wrote:

 "It was found that the family changed cooks on August 4.
 This was about three weeks before the typhoid epidemic broke out...
 She remained in the family only a short time, leaving about three weeks after the outbreak occurred.
 The cook was described as an Irish woman about 40 years of age, tall, heavy, single.
 She seemed to be in perfect health."

 Soper would later apprehend Mary Mallon in New York, and she was placed in isolation on North Brother Island, not once but twice.